cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 5. Deleting existing VM

 In case the VM was previosly deployed, the CLI tries to connect to the agent on the existing VM.
 If the agent is responsive, the CLI stops services that are running on that VM and unmounts all disks that are attached to the VM.
-Eventually, the CLI deletes the existing VM and removes VM CID from `deployment.json`.
+Eventually, the CLI deletes the existing VM and removes VM CID from deployment state file.

 ## 6. Creating new VM

 Next, the CLI sends the `create_vm` command to the CPI with the properties parsed from the manifest.
-Additionally, the VM CID is persisted in `deployment.json` in the same folder as the deployment manifest.
+Additionally, the VM CID is persisted in deployment state file in the same folder as the deployment manifest.

 ## 7. Starting SSH Tunnel